groue/GRMustache/Guides/template_repositories.md

 ### Absolute paths to partials and helpers

-When you implement a variable or section tag helper that uses a partial, you want it to always include the same partial, whichever is the hierarchical position of the templates that use it.
+When you implement a variable or section tag helper that uses a partial, you want it to always include the same partial, regardless of the hierarchical position of the templates that use it.
 Again, absolute paths to partials are the solution.

 See [variable_tag_helpers.md](variable_tag_helpers.md) and [section_tag_helpers.md](section_tag_helpers.md) for more information about tag helpers.